-There will come a time when your parents made be ready for live in care.
+There will come a time when your parents may be ready for live-in care.
 Live in care is a fantastic way of offering help to your parents in their older years.
 Be prepared.
 Do your homework.
 Word of mouth is invaluable.
 Visit different places both with your parents and on your own.
 Compile a list of questions.
-Talk to the charities such as Age UK.
-They will have a wealth of information and plenty of support for both you and your parents.

 We all love to be pampered, why not organise for a regular chiropodist to visit them at home.
 Even a reflexology session can have huge benefits.
 A mobile hairdresser could be also be organised, and they could do fortnightly or monthly visits.
 What better way to give your mum a treat and a boost to her confidence and wellbeing?
 Dad too!

 Help in the hunt for new people to spend quality time with.
 This might be finding local community services or centres so they can meet friends.
 Together they can enjoy a meal or play some bingo.
 Once they’ve met, you could arrange for them to enjoy a classy afternoon tea together!